 Normally, a husband and wife who sign a tax return together are both liable for the tax debt.
 The IRS can try to collect the debt against each of them and it can do so even if one of the spouses didn't earn the income and even if one spouse promises or is ordered to pay the tax debt as a result of a divorce decree or settlement.

 The IRS rules allow for some relief but only if all the following are true:

 - There was a joint return filed for the year that resulted in the disputed debt.

 - There was a substantial understatement of the tax that was caused by an erroneous item on the return or the negligence of one spouse.

 - The “innocent” spouse didn't know or didn't have reason to know there was a substantial understatement of the tax liability.

 - It would be inequitable or unreasonable to hold the spouse liable for the liability

 The problem is that, you guessed it…the filing and appeal stop the CSED from running.
 If the innocent spouse claim is weak and the CSED isn't far off, it may be better to do the math, negotiate an installment agreement and wait for the date.

-Anyone with serious tax debt should consult with an attorney well versed in tax collection law and bankruptcy law.
-That attorney should check the CSED as part of analyzing the situation as that date will be a determining factor in relation to what is done to reduce or eliminate the debt.
+Anyone with serious tax debt should consult with an attorney.
+That attorney will or should check the CSED as part of analyzing the situation as that date will be a determining factor in relation to what is done to reduce or eliminate the debt.